FreekMencke/FMQ/README.md

 [![Build Status](https://travis-ci.com/FreekMencke/fmq.svg?branch=master)](https://travis-ci.com/FreekMencke/fmq)
 [![GitHub license](https://img.shields.io/github/license/FreekMencke/node-typescript-starter.svg)](https://github.com/FreekMencke/node-typescript-starter/blob/master/LICENSE)

-# ToxMQ
+# FMQ

-ToxMQ is a simple message queuing system with little overhead.
+FMQ is a simple message queuing system with little overhead.
 It is exposed through an Express API and preserved through a Mongo database.

-ToxMQ is multithread and replica safe.
+FMQ is multithread and replica safe.

 ## Getting started

-Either clone and build this repository, or pull the [image](https://cloud.docker.com/u/toxsickcoder/repository/docker/toxsickcoder/fmq) from Docker hub.
+Either clone and build this repository, or pull the [image](https://cloud.docker.com/u/freekmencke/repository/) from Docker hub.

 ### Kubernetes/Docker

-`docker pull toxsickcoder/fmq:latest`
+`docker pull freekmencke/fmq:latest`

-To run ToxMQ from a container, provide the Mongo DB connection details.
+To run FMQ from a container, provide the Mongo DB connection details.
 The connection details can be provided as a secret (**recommended**) or an environment variable.
 If both sources are provided, the environment variables will be prioritized.

 The container runs on port 8080, but can mapped to any port with docker.
 Metrics are available on port 8088 at `/metrics`.